Anupam0401/Arcade-Game-Arena/Arcade Games/README.txt

 # Arcade-Game-Arena
 This is the Git project for the course STNT-II(CS200) of the group "Technomakers".
+This is Game_pack consisting of many games inside one file to play for refreshment.

 --GOTO Arcade Games folder>>MAIN.CPP
 -run the program